Find Cheap Auto Insurance Quotes in Your Area

 Should you stack your uninsured motorist insurance?

-More than one in 10 U.S. drivers is uninsured, and that rate is significantly higher in certain regions.
+More than one in 10 U.S. drivers are uninsured, and that rate is significantly higher in certain regions.

 If stacking is not permitted in your state, or you are unable to stack policies, an alternative is to increase your uninsured and underinsured motorist coverage limits.
 This will similarly cost more, but it offers more security if you find yourself in an accident with a driver who cannot cover the damage.